Analysis of randomized CholeskyQR for sparse matrices: Rounding error analysis of randomized CholeskyQR for sparse matrices

-In fact, the theoretical results of Theorem~\ref{theorem 3.2} and Theorem~\ref{theorem 3.4} are also applicable to dense matrices.
-Therefore, these two theorems are rounding error analysis of RCholeskyQR2 for general and common cases.
+Theorem~\ref{theorem 3.3} demonstrates the accuracy of RCholeskyQR2 for sparse matrices.
+The most important task of this work is to prove it.

-\subsection{Lemmas for proving Theorem~\ref{theorem 3.1}}
+\subsection{Lemmas for proving Theorem~\ref{theorem 3.3}}

-Before proving Theorem~\ref{theorem 3.1}, we show some lemmas regarding MRCholeskyQR2 for $T_{1}$ matrices with \eqref{eq:rd}.
-Theoretical analysis of RCholeskyQR2 is distinguished from that of CholeskyQR2 in \cite{error}.
+Before proving Theorem~\ref{theorem 3.3}, we show some lemmas regarding RCholeskyQR2 based on the assumptions and settings above.
+Theoretical analysis of RCholeskyQR2 is distinguished from that of CholeskyQR2 in \cite{error} due to the existence of randomized matrix sketching and our new model of sparse matrices.
 We follow Definition~\ref{def:41} and present an improved analysis of CholeskyQR-type algorithms for sparse matrices compared to that in \cite{CSparse}, utilizing some ideas in \cite{Householder, LHC}.

 \begin{lemma}[Estimating $\norm{E_{S}}_{2}$] For $E_{S}$ in \eqref{eq:es}, with the settings in Definition~\ref{def:41}, we have